Back

 • Splashing cold water on the face.

-• Smelling pleasant scents like coffee or essential oils.
+• Smelling scents such as coffee or essential oils.

 • Stepping away from screens.

-• 5-4-3-2-1 Grounding Technique: To interrupt spiraling thoughts, identify five things seen, four things physically felt, three things heard, two things smelled, and one thing tasted.
+• 5-4-3-2-1 Grounding Technique: Identifying five things seen, four things physically felt, three things heard, two things smelled, and one thing tasted.

 When to Seek Professional Help

-If stress-reducing practices are insufficient and individuals experience chronic stress symptoms such as excessive worrying, difficulty managing daily life, poor sleep, constant overwhelm, tension, agitation, or easy upset, consulting a medical practitioner is recommended.
+Experts advise that if stress-reducing practices are insufficient and individuals experience chronic symptoms such as excessive worrying, difficulty managing daily life, poor sleep, or constant overwhelm, consulting a medical practitioner is recommended.
+Cognitive behavioral therapy (CBT) and mindfulness-based stress reduction are cited as methods for addressing unhelpful thought patterns.
+Avoiding specific triggers, such as morning social media use, may also be beneficial.